 - 1. Jumper W1 has no function at this time. - 2.
 Jumper W2 will be cut when the genset is in an SAE J1939 network application.
+The jumper

-The jumper must remain uncut when the genset is in a SmartCraft network application. - 3.
+- must remain uncut when the genset is in a SmartCraft network application. - 3.
 Jumpers W3 and W4 are used to assign the J1939 network address of the genset in a multiple-genset installation.
 To assign an address, cut the jumpers as scheduled in Table 5-1.
+See your Cummins MerCruiser Distributor for a SmartCraft application.